meiou9sei/AvvocadopneanCipherTranslator/README.md

 ## TODO:

+**temp TODO**
+- check why it breaks when use of punctuation?
+- add settings to TODO list
+  - would detect if settings file exists
+  - can write basic settings like whether to use binary or decimal,
+  - whether to use default caps or lowercase when translating, etc.

 **new TODO list:**
 1) create and implement get_int function for use in menus so program doesn't crash upon entry of char
   - probably take in input a char, then convert it to int